Can you exercise your way to weight loss?

 And I’m very careful to explain to them the misconceptions about an exercise program and meaningful weight loss.

 I want them to be positive about the benefits of a regular exercise program but I also want them to have a realistic expectation of what they will achieve with that program.

-The first step in starting a weight loss program is to calculate both average total daily calorie intake and average daily calorie use, known as TEE or Total Energy Expenditure.
+The first step in starting a weight loss program is to calculate both average total daily calorie intake and average daily calorie use, known as TDEE or Total Daily Energy Expenditure.

-- Thirdly, there are the calories used during an exercise program.
-All these may be determined from gathering data and using various formulas.
+Finally there are the calories burned during an exercise program.
+All these factors may be determined from gathering data and then using various formulas.

-The biggest impact that regular exercise has on this equation is to lower your RMR and thus increase your TDEE.
+The biggest impact that regular exercise has on this equation is to increase your RMR and thus increase your TDEE.
 However it is important to remember that most exercise sessions will only contribute 10-15% of TDEE.
 Aerobic exercise will increase TDEE directly while weight training will increase RMR.